cedricwalter/cedricwalter.github.io/content/posts/scooters/2023-10-10-a-timeless-classic-the-vespa-acma-1954.md

 {{< foldergallery src="scooter/vespa/ads" >}}

 The Vespa Acma 1954 is not just a scooter; it 's a symbol of Italian style, ingenuity, and timeless design.
 With its classic lines and enduring charm, it serves as a testament to Vespa 's enduring legacy in the world of scooters.
-Whether you 're a vintage scooter enthusiast, a collector, or simply someone who appreciates iconic design, the Vespa Acma 1954 is a classic that will forever hold a special place in the hearts of those who encounter it.<figure class="wp-block-image aligncenter size-full">
+Whether you 're a vintage scooter enthusiast, a collector, or simply someone who appreciates iconic design, the Vespa Acma 1954 is a classic that will forever hold a special place in the hearts of those who encounter it.

 {{< foldergallery src="scooter/vespa/restoration" >}}